Q: Two decades have passed since you first published The Gods of Eden. Do you still take the theory seriously?

 On the other hand, I am also not one to tell people which beliefs or practices they should or should not follow.
 That is a very personal decision.
 The internet is an excellent resource for finding information, especially of a contemporary nature, and I encourage people to use it as part of their spiritual journey.
 But don't ignore books and libraries; they still contain priceless information and wisdom that have not reached the internet.

-The Gods of Eden, what is your prognosis for humanity's future?
+Q: As a result of writing The Gods of Eden, what is your prognosis for humanity's future?

 A: For the moment, more of the same, although we are seeing improvements on some fronts.
 For example, war touches fewer people than it did a century ago because it is becoming more difficult to get people enthused about going to war.
 Sure, Obama and the Republicans are doing their best to keep Americans stirred up and interested in fighting wars, and the radical Islamists are doing the same on the other side of the divide, but it is not working as well as it used to.
 Most people in the Islamic world are tired of their jihadist imams and suicide bombers, and most people in America are equally tired of the non-stop excuses that they are given for being constantly at war.
 I think that a world-weariness about war is starting to spread within the human population, and that is a good sign.